Ah summer. Swimming pools, ice cream, and hours free to

 A good summer plan needs a place to live.
 Now my lists are going on the side of the fridge so everyone can see them, but for all of the schedules, brochures, and event registrations I give you the Summer Fun Binder.
 This is also a great place to store packing lists for camp, movie and event schedules, summer reading program materials — everything you will need for a great time this summer.

-See the original Summer Fun Binder Post from last year here for more details.
+See the original Summer Fun Binder Post for more details.
 When I was putting in the new printables for this summer it was fun to pull out all of the old memories from last summer and remember all the fun we had.

 Get Your Plan Your Summer Planning Kit

 Here’s your chance to get your very own planning download for summer.
 You will get all the blank lists and the Summer Fun Binder printables with cute art by My Clipart Store.
 The pack includes calendars for June, July and August, two binder covers, chore lists, rules list, schedule list, I’m Bored list, and a blank list for whatever you need!